Sh23N/simple-scapy-scripts/README.md

 # simple-scapy-scripts
-for network scan, ARP spoofing and etc
+this repository includes some simple scripts by scapy like network scanner, ARP spoofing and etc. pleas note that these are only for educational purposes. this repository not yet complate...